 Where can you find them?

-Within your Seller Central account, the Business reports can be found under the main tab > Reports section.
+The Business reports within your Seller Central account can be found under the main tab > Reports section.
 Also, the business reports for Amazon FBA sellers can be seen under the Reports page.
 There are also sales and tax reports available.
-These reports can provide long-term insights that can help you expand your marketing and sales efforts.
+These reports can provide long-term insights to help you expand your marketing and sales efforts.

 Why you should use Business reports

-Amazon Business reports reveal how your customers engage with your products as well as how frequently they purchase them.
+Amazon Business reports reveal how your customers engage with your products and how frequently they purchase them.
 You can also learn how much a consumer orders in a single transaction.
 All this information is really useful in expanding your Amazon company.

 Amazon Business Reports for MFN (Merchant Fulfilled Network) Sellers